 Your customers will be able to use the Device42 Custom Fields when they are creating the tickets inside the customer portal

 Downloading the Device42 – Atlassian Jira CMDB Connector

-The addon can be downloaded via the link on Device42.com as follows:
+The addon can be downloaded via the link found on this page @ device42.com as follows: